BoringStuffInc/pylsp-inlay-hints/README.md

 # pylsp-inlay-hints

-Inlay hints plugin for PyLSP
+Experimental inlay hints plugin for PyLSP.

 This is a plugin for [Python LSP Server](https://github.com/python-lsp/python-lsp-server).